MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 -   Created  – File creation time.
 Filter supports before/after dates as well as date range.

--   Last modified – File modification time.
-Filter supports before/after dates, date range and relative time expressions, for example, All files that were not modified in the last 6 months.

 -   Extension – Focus on specific file extensions, for example, all files that are executables (exe).

 -   File ID – Search for specific file IDs, this is an advanced feature that allows you to track certain high-value files without depending on their owner/location/name.

 -   File name – File name or sub string of the name as defined in the cloud app, for example, All files with a password in their name.

+-   File tag - Search for files with specific tags set by Azure Information Protection.
+This requires integration with Azure Information Protection.

 -   File type – Cloud App Security takes both the MIME type received from the service and scans the file to determine the true file type.
 Note that this scan is for files that are relevant for data scan (documents, images, presentations, spreadsheets, text and zip/archive files).
 The filter works per file/folder type, for example, All folders that are ... or All spreadsheet files that are...